kr239/Macintosh-SE-Reloaded/README.md

 Project inspired by Rob 'Peepo' Taylors work on the A500++ and the SixtyClone PCB's, which in turn were inspired by John 'Chucky' Hertell.

+Please note - this project is licensed under CC-BY-NC-SA - it is NOT for commercial use.

 # List of parts to save from the Macintosh SE Board

 * **SIMM Sockets** - NEARLY IMPOSSIBLE TO GET.
 If you can get some from here: https://www.peconnectors.com/sockets-pga-cpu-and-memory/hws9229/ then do so!